eclipse-sumo/sumo/docs/web/docs/FAQ.md

   Newer Windows-Versions seem to cache the area under the mouse to apply the mouse shadow afterwards.
-To avoid this, go to your Systemmenu, then Mouse-\>Pointers and disable the mouse shadows.
+To avoid this, go to your System menu, then Mouse-\>Pointers and disable the mouse shadows.
   That's the only solution so far.
 (Origin: Till Oliver Knoll, via QT Interest List)